moxin-org/mofa/mae/docs/config/Agent_Config_en.md

 **Note**:
 - You can freely delete unnecessary tags, but the Role and Task tags must be retained.
-- If RAG participation is not required, you can delete all MAE_RAG configurations.
+- If RAG participation is not required, you can delete all RAG configurations.
 - If `MODULE_PATH` is provided, `RAG_MODEL_NAME` must be null.

 ```yml